nolim1t/nolim1t.github.io/_drafts/rubykaigi-2016.md

 * APIs should be self documented.
 * APIs should be easy to use.
+* APIs should be designed with RFC standards

 #### Deletion Driven Development: Code to delete code!